Minnie the Minx: Ken Harrison strips (2008–2012)

-By 2007, Minnie was struggling in the readers' poll, and in early 2008 several significant changes were made in response to this.
-Iain McLaughlin took over as writer, and in Beano issue 3422, dated 15 March 2008, former Desperate Dan artist Ken Harrison took over as the strip's artist.
+By 2007, Minnie was struggling in the readers' poll and, in early 2008, several significant changes were made in response to this.
+Iain McLaughlin took over as writer and, in Beano issue 3422, dated 15 March 2008, former Desperate Dan artist Ken Harrison took over as the strip's artist.
 Harrison re-introduced many aspects of Leo Baxendale's original depiction of the character and reverted her jumper to its original colours.
 However, the style of writing changed, with McLaughlin placing greater emphasis on the relationship between Minnie and her Dad.
 Some minor changes were made to her appearances, with her standard brown or grey school shoes replaced with the more modern trainers.
 A new tagline was introduced, citing Minnie as the World's Wildest Tom Boy, similar to Dennis the Menace's original tagline of being the World's Wildest Boy.
 Minnie's Teacher also became a regular character during this time, and Minnie now attends what appears to be an all-girls school.
 The changes reinvigorated the strip as Minnie soon returned to a top four position in the poll.

-Although Harrison has been the main artist throughout this time, when he has been unavailable to draw the strip the main ghost artist has been Laura Howell.
+Although Harrison has been the main artist throughout this time, when he has been unavailable to draw the strip, the main ghost artist has been Laura Howell.
 Since 2009, occasional Jim Petrie reprints have been used, particularly during the postal strikes in autumn 2009.

 In the summer of 2010, Minnie began a quest for fame which received a lot of media attention in the UK.
 Cheryl Cole, who was spotted sporting a red and black dress in her music video, was featured as well as Wayne Rooney and Jamie Oliver.
-Each attempt landed Minnie in more trouble than the last so in her final strip she decided to give up the search for fame and instead continue her day-to-day minxing.
+Each attempt landed Minnie in more trouble than the last so, in her final strip, she decided to give up the search for fame and instead continue her day-to-day minxing.

 On 30 July 2011, Minnie and several of her Beano co-stars were a part of a UK advertising campaign for National Trust.
-This included a special of The Beano which included a comic strip of her and her father exploring Northern Ireland for Finn McCool and Giant's Causeway.
+This included a special of The Beano which included a comic strip of her and her father exploring Northern Ireland for Finn McCool and the Giant's Causeway.